kahmali/meteor-restivus/README.md

     - `PUT /api/collection/:id`
     - Completely replace the entity with the given `:id` with the data contained in the request body.
 Any fields not included will be removed from the document in the collection.
+  - `patch` _Endpoint_
+    - `PATCH /api/collection/:id`
+    - Partially modify the entity with the given `:id` with the data contained in the request body.
+Only fields included will be modified.
   - `delete` _Endpoint_
     - `DELETE /api/collection/:id`
     - Remove the entity with the given `:id` from the collection.